DalmatianuSebikk/kafka-loki-grafana-promtail/README.md

 # Kafka & Grafana & Loki & Promtail Docker Container
 ## _For making it easier_
-A multi container docker compose with the configurated services.
+A multi container docker compose with the configured services.

 Here is *how to use it*: